consandstuff/consandstuff.github.io/rhythmcons/sound-voltex/sdvx-normal/index.md

 The source of the information was collected by me, and I also used info from some other sources, like the code and measurements.

-The Leonardo code is a modification of another tutorial you can see here: https://github.com/4yn/iivx
+The Leonardo code is a modification of another tutorial you can see here: [github user 4yn](https://github.com/4yn/iivx)

-The Teensy 3.2 code was made by user WAFU from the Ainsun Discord server, and I don't have the source, only the prepackaged file ready to upload.
+The Teensy 3.2 firmware was made by user WAFU from the Ainsun Discord server, and I don't have the source, only the firmware file ready to upload.
+If you're reading this WAFU come to my discord!
+I don't know how else to credit you.

 <hr>